jweyer/effective-java-third/src/chapter2/NOTES.md

 An added benefit of nulling out obsolete references is that if they are subsequently dereferenced by mistake, the program will immediately fail with a NullPointerException, rather than quietly doing the wrong thing.
 It is always beneficial to detect programming errors as quickly as possible.

 When programmers are first stung by this problem, they may overcompensate by nulling out every object reference as soon as the program is finished using it.
 This is neither necessary nor desirable; it clutters up the program unnecessarily.
 Nulling out object references should be the exception rather than the norm.
 The best way to eliminate an obsolete reference is to let the variable that contained the reference fall out of scope.
 This occurs naturally if you define each variable in the narrowest possible scope (Item 57).

 So when should you null out a reference?
 What aspect of the Stack class makes it susceptible to memory leaks?
 Simply put, it manages its own memory.
 The storage pool consists of the elements of the elements array (the object reference cells, not the objects themselves).
 The elements in the active portion of the array (as defined earlier) are allocated, and those in the remainder of the array are free.
 The garbage collector has no way of knowing this; to the garbage collector, all of the object references in the elements array are equally valid.
 Only the programmer knows that the inactive portion of the array is unimportant.
 The programmer effectively communicates this fact to the garbage collector by manually nulling out array elements as soon as they become part of the inactive portion.

 Generally speaking, whenever a class manages its own memory, the programmer should be alert for memory leaks.
 Whenever an element is freed, any object references contained in the element should be nulled out.

 ### Another common source of memory leaks is caches.
 Once you put an object reference into a cache, it’s easy to forget that it’s there and leave it in the cache long after it becomes irrelevant.
-There are several solutions to this problem.
-If you’re lucky enough to implement a cache for which an entry is relevant exactly so long as there are references to its key outside of the cache, represent the cache as a WeakHashMap; entries will be removed automatically after they become obsolete.
+To implement a cache for which an entry is relevant exactly so long as there are references to its key outside of the cache, represent the cache as a WeakHashMap; entries will be removed automatically after they become obsolete.
 Remember that WeakHashMap is useful only if the desired lifetime of cache entries is determined by external references to the key, not the value.

 More commonly, the useful lifetime of a cache entry is less well defined, with entries becoming less valuable over time.
 Under these circumstances, the cache should occasionally be cleansed of entries that have fallen into disuse.
 This can be done by a background thread (perhaps a ScheduledThreadPoolExecutor) or as a side effect of adding new entries to the cache.
 The LinkedHashMap class facilitates the latter approach with its removeEldestEntry method.
 For more sophisticated caches, you may need to use java.lang.ref directly.

-A third common source of memory leaks is listeners and other callbacks.
+### A third common source of memory leaks is listeners and other callbacks.
 If you implement an API where clients register callbacks but don’t deregister them explicitly, they will accumulate unless you take some action.
 One way to ensure that callbacks are garbage collected promptly is to store only weak references to them, for instance, by storing them only as keys in a WeakHashMap.

 In summary, because memory leaks typically do not manifest themselves as obvious failures, they may remain present in a system for years.
 They are typically discovered only as a result of careful code inspection or with the aid of a debugging tool known as a heap profiler.
 Therefore, it is very desirable to learn to anticipate problems like this before they occur and prevent them from happening.

 ## ITEM 8: AVOID FINALIZERS AND CLEANERS

 Finalizers are unpredictable, often dangerous, and generally unnecessary.
 Their use can cause erratic behavior, poor performance, and portability problems.
-Finalizers have a few valid uses, which we’ll cover later in this item, but as a rule, you should avoid them.
-As of Java 9, finalizers have been deprecated, but they are still being used by the Java libraries.
+Finalizers have a few valid uses, but as a rule, avoid them.
+In Java 9, finalizers have been deprecated, but they are still being used by the Java libraries.
 The Java 9 replacement for finalizers is cleaners.
 Cleaners are less dangerous than finalizers, but still unpredictable, slow, and generally unnecessary.

-C++ programmers are cautioned not to think of finalizers or cleaners as Java’s analogue of C++ destructors.
-In C++, destructors are the normal way to reclaim the resources associated with an object, a necessary counterpart to constructors.
 In Java, the garbage collector reclaims the storage associated with an object when it becomes unreachable, requiring no special effort on the part of the programmer.
-C++ destructors are also used to reclaim other nonmemory resources.
-In Java, a try-with-resources or try-finally block is used for this purpose (Item 9).
+A try-with-resources or try-finally block is used for this purpose (Item 9).

 One shortcoming of finalizers and cleaners is that there is no guarantee they’ll be executed promptly [JLS, 12.6].
 It can take arbitrarily long between the time that an object becomes unreachable and the time its finalizer or cleaner runs.
 This means that you should never do anything time-critical in a finalizer or cleaner.
 For example, it is a grave error to depend on a finalizer or cleaner to close files because open file descriptors are a limited resource.
 If many files are left open as a result of the system’s tardiness in running finalizers or cleaners, a program may fail because it can no longer open files.

 The promptness with which finalizers and cleaners are executed is primarily a function of the garbage collection algorithm, which varies widely across implementations.
 The behavior of a program that depends on the promptness of finalizer or cleaner execution may likewise vary.
 It is entirely possible that such a program will run perfectly on the JVM on which you test it and then fail miserably on the one favored by your most important customer.

 Tardy finalization is not just a theoretical problem.
 Providing a finalizer for a class can arbitrarily delay reclamation of its instances.
-A colleague debugged a long-running GUI application that was mysteriously dying with an OutOfMemoryError.
-Analysis revealed that at the time of its death, the application had thousands of graphics objects on its finalizer queue just waiting to be finalized and reclaimed.
-Unfortunately, the finalizer thread was running at a lower priority than another application thread, so objects weren’t getting finalized at the rate they became eligible for finalization.
 The language specification makes no guarantees as to which thread will execute finalizers, so there is no portable way to prevent this sort of problem other than to refrain from using finalizers.
 Cleaners are a bit better than finalizers in this regard because class authors have control over their own cleaner threads, but cleaners still run in the background, under the control of the garbage collector, so there can be no guarantee of prompt cleaning.

 Not only does the specification provide no guarantee that finalizers or cleaners will run promptly; it provides no guarantee that they’ll run at all.
 It is entirely possible, even likely, that a program terminates without running them on some objects that are no longer reachable.
 As a consequence, you should never depend on a finalizer or cleaner to update persistent state.
 For example, depending on a finalizer or cleaner to release a persistent lock on a shared resource such as a database is a good way to bring your entire distributed system to a grinding halt.